radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/reporting/reporting-overview.md

 From the *Reporting* screen, you can generate various reports to assist in monitoring performance and operations within your environments.
 This guide provides an overview of the *Reporting* section in Environment Operations Center, including its features and how to generate reports.

-> **Note:** Reports should be generated frequently to maintain a clear understanding of performance, load, configuration updates, and user activity.
+[!note] Reports should be generated frequently to maintain a clear understanding of performance, load, configuration updates, and user activity.

 ## Getting started